Preprocessing-of-Concrete-Image-for-SHM/Guideline-for-Pre-processing-Concrete-Surface-Images-for-Structural-Health-Monitoring-/README.md

 Please see the REFERENCES file for full citations.
 The base article for this work is:

-“Asgarinejad M., Bitaraf M., and Ramezanianpour A.M, Color image segmentation based multilevel thresholding for detection of cracks and bug- holes in concrete surface images using optimization methods, Advances in Structural Engineering, Volume ??, Pages ???, DOI: ??.”
+“Asgarinejad M., Bitaraf M., and Ramezanianpour A.M, Color image segmentation based multilevel thresholding for detection of cracks and bug- holes in concrete surface images using optimization methods, Advances in Structural Engineering.”

 10. Contact